 The sun was a red sliver on the world's rim.
-Darkness would come in minutes, thick enough for you to freeze to death fumbling your way home.
+Darkness would come in minutes, so thick you could freeze to death fumbling your way home.
 Tamara began to walk, quickly, hoping to find a decision.
 She had not come out today just because the house was unendurable.
 But her mind had been stiff, as if rusted.
 She still didn't know what to do.

-Or rather, she thought, I do know, but haven't saved up the courage.
+Or rather, she thought, I do know, but haven't saved up enough courage.

-When she reached the house, the air was already so murky she could almost not make out whitewashed walls and steep snow-streaked roof.
+WHEN she reached the house, the air was already so murky she could almost not make out whitewashed walls and steep snowstreaked roof.
 A few yellow gleams of light came through cracks in the shutters.
 She paused at the door.
 To go in-!
 But there was no choice.
 She twisted the knob and stepped through.
-The wind and the sea-growl came with her.
+The wind and the sea-growl came in with her.

-"Close the door," said Magnus, "you little fool."
+"Close the door," said Magnus.
+"Close the door, you little fool."

 She shut out all but a mumble and whine under the eaves, hung her cloak on a peg and faced around.
 Magnus Ryerson sat in his worn leather chair with a worn leather-bound book in his hands.
 As always, as always!
 How could you tell one day from the next in this den?
-The radiglobe was turned low, making him mostly shadow, an icicle gleam of eyes and a dirty-white cataract of beard.
-A peat fire sputtered forlornly, trying to warm a teakettle on the hob.
+The radiglobe was turned low, so that he was mostly shadow, with an icicle gleam of eyes and a dirty-white cataract of beard.
+A peat fire sputtered forlornly, trying to warm a tea kettle on the hob.

-Ryerson put the book down on his lap, knocked out his archaic pipe (it had turned the air foul in here) and asked roughly: "Where have you been all day, girl?
+Ryerson put the book down on his lap, knocked out his archaic pipe-it had made the air foul in here-and asked roughly: "Where have you been all day, girl?
 I was about to go look for you.
 You could turn an ankle and die of exposure, alone on the ling."